 Resilience is a really interesting subject that makes psychology practical, in business and at home.
 Once you understand that resilience is a skill that can be developed, you can see the far-reaching affects it has on our lives and our performance.

-Resilience is the pulling together of concepts around understanding your self and your mental toughness which is your ability to think in a way to get you the results you need, as well as your emotional intelligence which allows you to make clean choices about how you live your life, how you manage your emotions and how you look after yourself.
+Resilience pulls together the concepts around understanding yourself and your mental toughness (your ability to think in a way to get you the results you need), as well as your emotional intelligence which allows you to make clean choices about how you live your life, how you manage your emotions and how you look after yourself.
 Imagine how you would feel if you were:

 - getting the best out of yourself

 - having really great relationships

 - coping with whatever life throws at you.

 Building the capacity to have the resilience you need, is what resilience is all about.